 If convicted, our client was facing a minimum sentence of 24 hours in jail, loss of driving privileges, a substantial increase in insurance premiums over the next five years, supervised probation, and significant costs and penalties among other things.

 Around midnight, police responded to a call reporting suspicious people walking in the woods near a neighborhood in Greensboro, NC.
 The police were unable to corroborate the allegations of suspicious persons.
 But, immediately after responding to the call they spotted our client driving from one driveway to another.
 Our client parked and turned off his vehicle’s lights.
 The client traveled only a distance of 100 yards.

 Greensboro law enforcement ran our client’s license plate and found that our client’s vehicle was not registered at the address where they had parked.
 Law enforcement then shined a spotlight on our client’s vehicle and pulled in to the driveway blocking them in.
 At this time, law enforcement approached our client and smelled alcohol.

 So, they began an investigation for driving while impaired and started asking questions.
 A passenger in the vehicle blurted out that our client had “more than a few drinks” that evening.
 Then, the client was asked to do field sobriety testing and was ultimately charged with DWI.

 Fighting the DWI Charge

 Unfortunately, our client blew over the legal limit when he arrived at the station.
-Attorney Patrick Apple knew that he had to keep these breath results from coming into evidence so he filed a motion to suppress.
+Greensboro attorney Patrick Apple knew that he had to keep these breath results from coming into evidence so he filed a motion to suppress.
 This motion was based on law enforcement’s unconstitutional stop which was in violation of the U.S. and North Carolina constitutions.